-HAHSTA estimates that the HOPWA program should be fifteen times larger to serve 9,842 additional PLWHA in the District itself and an additional 6,197 PLWHA who live in the surrounding region.
-The HOPWA tenant-based rental assistance waiting list in DC alone is over 1,000 names with an average of 5 openings annually.
+HAHSTA estimates, in order to serve the 9,842 additional PLWHA in the District itself in need of housing and support services, the HOPWA program should be fifteen times larger.
+There is an additional 6,197 PLWHA who live in the surrounding region in need of HOPWA-based services.
+The HOPWA tenant-based rental assistance waiting list in DC alone was over 1,000 names with an average of 5 openings annually.
 The program has a lack of other social supports for PLWHA.
 In fiscal year 2014, the regional HOPWA program administered a survey to more than 600 Ryan White clients in DC, Maryland, Virginia, and West Virginia.
 The most frequently reported unmet services or supports from DC respondents were a lack of food vouchers, transportation to appointments, and utility payment assistance.
 The city's high and rising rental costs strain the existing program's ability to maintain its current rental assistance capacity and limit the use of funds for short-term and permanent supportive housing and other supportive service needs.